 It can be difficult to locate these properties.
 They can be listed as residential real estate or as multifamily properties on commercial real estate websites.
 An experienced real estate agent knows where to look for these properties and may use their connections to identify owners who are willing to sell their units.

-Is a Duplex, Triplex, and Fourplex Commercial Rental Property?
+Is a Triplex a Commercial Property?

 The commercial real estate market is divided into submarkets by real estate professionals: retail, office, medical, hotel, industrial, and multifamily.